thaliproject/thali/DeveloperHandbook.md

 [Configuring PouchDB](ConfiguringPouchDB)

 # Dev Machine Set Up
 We need a bunch of software.
 We use IntelliJ Ultimate Edition although I'm told that the (free) community edition supports what we do just fine.
-In addition one needs the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.
+What else you need depends on what platforms you are developing for.
+At a minimum you need node.js.
+Most people seem to en dup doing some Android work so you need the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.

 We have a bunch of instructions on how to get this software for Windows, see [set up for windows](SetupForWindows) but we have tested everything on Mac and Linux and it all runs just fine there as well.